Dassie2024/hybrid-image-generator/README.md

 This project blends two images into a single optical illusion by combining the low-frequency components of one image with the high-frequency details of another using Fourier transforms.

 ### The result?
-A trippy hybrid where you might see Trump’s face at a glance, but a cat’s face when you squint or step back.
+A trippy hybrid where you might see President's Trump’s face at a glance, but a cat’s face when you squint or step back.
 It’s a mind-bending exploration of human perception and frequency filtering in image processing!

 ## Demo